0xHasanM/regexplore/README.md

 ## Usage

-1. Load the plugin in Volatility using the command `volatility --plugins=/path/to/plugins -f memory_dump.raw pluginname`.
+1. Load the plugin in Volatility using the command `volatility3 --plugins=/path/to/plugins -f memory_dump.raw windows.registry.regexplore`.

-2. Run the plugin using the command `python vol.py regexplore -h` to display the available options and commands.
+2. Run the plugin using the command `python vol.py windows.registry.regexplore -h` to display the available options and commands.

 ## Available Commands